NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

 is purely superficial and will be ignored in favour of the experiments defined by the metadata of the datasets.

 *IMPORTANT*: Note that all theory uncertainties runcards will need to be updated to explicitly set the ``metadata_group`` to ``nnpdf31_process``, or else the prescriptions for scale variations will not vary scales the same for data within the same process type, but within the same experiment.
-However, it should be obvious if this has happened because the outputs will be plots grouped by experiment rather than by process type.
+When running the examples in :ref:`theory-covmat-examples`, it should be obvious if this has been set because the outputs will be plots grouped by experiment rather than by process type.
+However, care must be taken when using the theory covariance matrix but not plotting anything, since the aforementioned check is not relevant.
+For example, if you only want to produce a 𝞆² you must be careful to set the ``metadata_group`` key as above.

 Runcards which request actions that have been renamed will not work anymore.
 Generally actions which were previously named ``experiments_*`` have been